 Building a strong Single Market

+75% of EU food and drink exports are destined for the Single Market.
 Completing the Single Market for goods must remain the first priority for EU policy makers.
 Food and drink companies still struggle with obstacles to cross-border business and adapting products to local rules creates unnecessary burdens and generates costs.

 Improving trade opportunities

 The EU food and drink industry is dedicated to delivering safe, high quality, value-added innovative products to consumers worldwide.
 European food and drink products are exported to more than 200 countries and exports to non-EU countries generated approximately €110 bn in 2017 (>25% of total EU food and drink exports).
 The EU is the world’s largest exporter of food and drink products and second importer, with a positive trade balance of €35 bn.

 To stimulate trade in Europe’s food and drink products further and benefit from the growing international demand, FoodDrinkEurope calls for a consistent EU trade policy which supports the growth of a sustainable food and drink industry.

 This should include, amongst others:

 - a continuous commitment to the multilateral trading system